Flipper Anderson: Los Angeles Rams

 Anderson was drafted by the Los Angeles Rams in the second round (46th overall) of the 1988 NFL draft.
 He was the seventh wide receiver to be selected that year.

 1988 season

 In his rookie season, Anderson finished with 11 receptions for 319 receiving yards in 1988.
 He was part of a crowded receiving unit that contained Pro Bowler Henry Ellard.

 1989 season

 In Week 4, against the San Francisco 49ers, Anderson scored his first professional touchdown on a 65-yard reception in the 13–12 victory.
-He finished the season with a career-high 1,146 yards off just 44 receptions, giving him an average of 26 yards per reception.
-Anderson led the NFL in yards per reception in the 1989 season.
+He finished the season with a career-high 1,146 yards off just 44 receptions, giving him an league-leading average of 26 yards per reception.
+Anderson is currently the last player to average 25 yards per reception while recording a 1,000 receiving yard season.
 Anderson and Henry Ellard combined to be a 1,000-yard receiving duo for the Rams.

 Record-breaking game

 Anderson set the National Football League record for most receiving yards and yards from scrimmage in a game, with 336 yards on 15 receptions with a 22.4 yards per reception average, during the 12th week of the 1989 season in a 20–17 overtime victory over the New Orleans Saints.
 Forty of those yards came in overtime.
 He broke the previous mark of 309 yards, set by Stephone Paige of the Kansas City Chiefs, in 1985.
 He was named NFC Offensive Player of the Week for his record-breaking game.